kruize/hpo/design/API.md

 ```

 ## Continue the Experiment
-Continue a previously started experiment and the Next Trial Number
+Continue a previously started experiment and get the Next Trial Number.

 ```
 'POST /experiment_trials'